mdudi210/Parking-Management-system/Readme.md

 # Flow of project

-- This is default Costumer in our Database
+- This is default Costumer in our Database <br>
     Welcome to WatchGuard Parking <br>
     Enter your User Name: user <br>
     Enter your Password: user123 <br>